andrea20012008/Modified_Quoter/README.md

   - The ancient Chinese train/test pipeline for vanilla BERT
   - The ancient Chinese train/test pipeline for BERT-Sememe
 2. The **model** folder contains all the weights of our resulting experimental models.
 To use them, simply load the model weights using any of the pipeline files in the **quoter** folder, then run the test function at the very end of every pipeline.
+3. Unfortunately, the dataset is too large to be uploaded to GitHub, so we attach the Google Drive link for the datasets here: https://drive.google.com/drive/folders/1d6dvWHMcqyaJ3enFLBZPjMefOD96PzaX?usp=share_link

 # Novel Parts of the Repository